aptech/docs/docs/CR-csvReadSA.rst

 Specify full path to file
 +++++++++++++++++++++++++

-Windows: Notice that double backslashes are needed inside of a string.
+Windows

 ::

     s = csvReadSA("C:\\mydata\\myfile.csv");

-Mac
+..
+NOTE:: Notice that double backslashes are needed inside of a string on Windows

+macOS

 ::